Cifyy/wordim/README.md

   - 00010
   - 00102

-Make sure `valid-wordle-words.txt` is in the same directory. \
+2.Make sure `valid-wordle-words.txt` is in the same directory. \
-Run the program. \
+3.Run the program.

 Symbols:
    - `0` = gray
    - `1` = yellow